TNTurnerLab/CNPI/README.md

 ### Ran As:
     python3 CNPI_plotting.py -f sorted_filtered.bed.gz -r Karyotype.txt
 ### Possible Commands
-    -f File: The file of the child or patient that we are trying to plot
+    -f File: Required: An Individual's Quickmer Copy Number Data File: Required
-    -p file1 file2: Files containing information for the parents of the child.
-With 2 parents and a child we can plot trio or a duo
+    -p file1 file2: For Plotting Duos and Trios.
+One or Two separate files: Files need to be the same length when plotting a trios.
+Use sort and filter commands to get rid of unnecessary lines
-    -r Reference: background information regarding the chromosomes and sex of the child
+    -r Reference: Background information regarding the sex of the individual: Found in the the Karyotype file: Required
-    -W MINWINDOW: The minimum amount of windows that are consecutively outside of the 1.3 and 2.7 window.
+    -W MINWINDOW: The minimum amount of windows that are consecutively outside of the 1.5 and 2.5 window.
 Outside of this range indicates an alteration from normal copy number
-    -I WINDOWBUFFER: The Copy Number may oscillate around the 1.3 or 2.7 threshold and if it jumps within the okay region and then back out again this is a buffer of windows that can consecutively fall within the okay region before falling out again
+    -I WINDOWBUFFER: The Copy Number may oscillate around the 1.5 or 2.5 threshold and if it jumps within the okay region and then back out again this is a buffer of windows that can consecutively fall within the okay region before falling out again
-    -se SELECTCHRM: If you want to visualize a particular chromosome you can indicate which here
+    -se SELECTCHRM: If you want to visualize a particular chromosome you can indicate which here: Optional: start and stop positions requred
-    -start STARTPOS: If you want to plot a chromosome and specific start position
+    -start STARTPOS: Start Position of user specified range.
+Must also include Chromosome to plot: Optional -stop STOPPOS: Stop Position of user specified range.
+Must also include chromosome to plot: Optional
-    -stop STOPPOS: If you want to plot a chromosome and specific stop position
+    -gstat GSTAT_TXT: For complementing plots with Genotype_Stats.txt: Optional for seeing region statistics -o output: Specifying Output Image Label
-    -gstat GSTAT_TXT: For including transcript regions on the visuals
+    -min minimum: For changing default minimum abnormal value (1.5 default) -max --maximum: For changing default maximum abnormal value (2.5 default)

     usage: CNPI_plotting.py -f FILE -r REFERENCE [-w MINWINDOW] [-i WINDOWBUFFER] [-se SELECTCHRM] [-start STARTPOS] [-stop STOPPOS] [-gstat GSTAT_TXT] [-p [file1 [file2]]] [-h]